GinnyBijnaar/Geo-Python-AdeKUS/source/lessons/L1/installing-miniconda.rst

 Downloading the Python environment files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The files needed for creating the Geo-Python environment can be `found on GitHub <https://github.com/geo-python/python-environments/>`__.
+The files needed for creating the Geo-Python environment can be  found on Moodle under Lesson 1, or `on GitHub <https://github.com/geo-python/python-environments/>`__.

 **If you are already familiar with using git**, you can clone the repository containing the files by typing